wp-plugins/woocommerce-menu-bar-cart/readme.txt

 Tags: woocommerce, menu, bar, cart, basket, header, shopping cart, navigation, edd, ecommerce, eshop, wp-ecommerce, jigoshop, wpec, test
 Requires at least: 3.4
 Tested up to: 4.1
-Stable tag: 2.5.4
+Stable tag: 2.5.5

 Automatically displays a shopping cart in your menu bar.
+Works with WooCommerce, WP-Ecommerce, EDD, Eshop and Jigoshop

 == Description ==

 **For other Ecommerce platforms visit http://wordpress.org/extend/plugins/wp-menu-cart/**

 This plugin installs a shopping cart button in the navigation bar.
 The plugin takes less than a minute to setup, and includes the following options:

 * Display cart icon, or only items/prices.
 * Display items only, price only, or both.